Paul has lived in Thailand since 2007. He has been to international hospitals and has filed many Blue Cross Blue Shield overseas claims.

 - Upload the medical claim form, itemized bills, medical certificate(s,) and canceled check through the secure portal.

-- Hit the submit button sending your claim to BCBS.
+- Press the submit button to send your claim to BCBS.

 What Happens Following the Submission of an Overseas Medical Claim